googleinterns/step54-2020/custom-routes-vis/README.md

 2. Deploy to custom-routes-visualization.appspot.com with
 `mvn clean package appengine:deploy`

-Set the environment variable DIRECTIONS_API_KEY to be the api key before running.
+Set the environment variable by running `export DIRECTIONS_API_KEY=apiKey` in the terminal before deploying project.